Syffe/docs/docs/source/examples.rst

 |premium plan tag|

-When using the :ref:`queue <queue action>` action and many pull requests are waiting to be merged, some of them might be more urgent.
+When using the :ref:`queue <queue action page>` action and many pull requests are waiting to be merged, some of them might be more urgent.
 In that case, you could add a condition using a `label
 <https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels>`_
-and configure the priority option of the :ref:`queue <queue action>` action:
+and configure the priority option of the :ref:`queue <queue action page>`
+action:

 .. code-block:: yaml